MSDS for 1-Bromo-4-Chlorobutane

 Physical and Chemical Properties

-Solubility: Insoluble in water, soluble in organic solvents such as ether, chloroform
+Solubility: Insoluble in water, miscible with most organic solvents

 Stability and Reactivity

-Decomposition Products: Releases hydrogen chloride, hydrogen bromide, carbon oxides when burned or overheated
+Hazardous Decomposition Products: Produces hydrogen chloride, hydrogen bromide, and carbon oxides when heated to decomposition

 Toxicological Information